How To Watch Netflix On Your TV – The Ultimate Guide

 In some cases, such as with older phone models, your phone may not have a micro-HDMI port.
 If this is the case, we can use a workaround called “MHL.”

-A Mobile High-Definition Link works like an adapter.
-Essentially, whatever port your phone has will plug into the MHL, which both acts as both an HDMI adapter and power adapter.
+A Mobile High-Definition Link works as an adapter.
+Essentially, whatever port your phone has will plug into the MHL, which both acts as both an HDMI adapter and a power adapter.

 You will need to purchase the appropriate MHL for your phone if you don’t have one already.
 Models will vary depending on your phone.
 If it is available, you can use it by inserting the MHL’s USB plug into your phone’s USB port.

 - Connect the MHL to a power outlet.